what is paid parental leave?

 - you may also receive employer-funded parental leave on top of PPL

-want to estimate your specific entitlement? try our paid parental leave calculator.
+want to estimate your specific entitlement? try our Paid Parental Leave calculator.

 eligibility: who qualifies?